This is the home page of J.R. Lucas, Fellow of Merton College, Oxford.

 If you think I am wrong, please tell me.

-April 20th, 2013 I have put on the web colour the names of those in Merton with whom I have shared pupils, those I have given lectures and seminars with, and those with whom I have worked on other projects in Oxford, Cambridge, Leeds, Edinburgh, the British Society for the Philosophy of Science, and elsewhere.
+I have had many colleagues, and have been greatly helped by them, some of them unknown to me.
+I dedicated an earlier work, Space, Time and Causality to Eric James and all my teachers, and wrote to those I could and told them so.
+I dedicated Responsibility to all my pupils, and put their names on the book-jacket.
+I have listed in colour the names of those in Merton with whom I have shared pupils, those I have given lectures and seminars with, and those with whom I have worked on other projects in Oxford, Cambridge, Leeds, Edinburgh, the British Society for the Philosophy of Science, and elsewhere.
 But there are many others whose names could well appear here, to whom also the book is dedicated with grateful thanks.

 Corrigenda to The Conceptual Roots of Mathematics, There were an embarrassing number of typos in the published edition.
 These are listed in Corrigenda to The Conceptual Roots of Mathematics, together with pdf files of the corrected chapters.
 But I have been worrying away at some of the loose ends I had not tied up properly, and have now written three chapters that are markedly different from the published version.